OctopusDeploy/blog/blog/2022-q1/multi-environment-jenkins/index.md

 ## Deploy in Jenkins

-Make a change to the code on GitHub and the build will trigger in Jenkins and Octopus
+Make a change to the code on GitHub, and the build will trigger in Jenkins and Octopus.

 ![Jenkins Octopus Icon](jenkins-octo-icon.png "Jenkins Octopus Icon")

-You can navigate directly to the Octopus Deploy instance and deployment through the Octopus Icon.
+You can navigate to the Octopus Deploy instance and deployment through the Octopus Icon.

 This command will point the CLI to your cluster: